Fédon's rebellion: Course of the rebellion

 A few days into the rebellion, Fédon told his hostages that they need not expect swift rescue, as the rebels "were perfectly acquainted with the mode of making war in the woods".
-The rebels received further assistance from Hugues, in the form of armed squadrons, which had sufficient success to establish an administrative départment under the rebels' direct control.
+The rebels received further assistance from Hugues, in the form of armed squadrons, which had sufficient success to establish an administrative département under the rebels' direct control.
 Hugues, who had been outraged at the British proclamation, advised Fédon to execute his hostages if he suffered losses to the government, declaring the statement "an outrage against the rights of nations and humanity".
 A large number of slaves had by now joined the rebellion, either overtly or covertly: the former filled Fédon's ranks, while the latter were midnight arsonists, setting alight their ex-masters' plantations.
 Regarding the latter, it was later reported that "this was the beginning of a conflagration which was lighted up every night by the negroes in different parts and in the end, desolated the whole island".
 White French and free-coloureds were armed with what rifles, muskets and bayonets were available while slaves were issued pikes and cutlasses.
 Although Fédon's army was clearly being augmented by many slaves from across the island, Cox notes that it is now impossible to ascertain whether this was due to ideological support or a fear of the consequences of not doing so. was joined by Candlin questions whether the burning of plantations was in Fédon's interests and suggests that, rather, the enslaved he freed as they marched were bent on the destruction of their places of captivity and imprisonment.
 He did not want a war of destruction, she says, yet was unable to prevent one, particularly in the early weeks of the campaign.

 The rebellion, says Martin, "raged for 15 months, and saw extreme brutality and destruction" take place.
 Many of the white French rebels surrendered to the British as the rebellion increased in ferocity; they may have felt more endangered from the rebels than from the British.
 Most British planters deserted their estates for the towns, leaving both them and any faithful slaves at the mercy of the rebels.
 The British Army sustained continual losses, and the Chief Surgeon, called McGrigor, recorded "frightful" losses.